iterative/dvc.org/content/blog/2022-06-15-DVC-VS-Code-extension.md

 Our first course of action was to include all DVC features related to data management and experiments in the extension.
-Here are the main features that are available if you install the extension right now:
+Here are the main features that are available when you install the extension right now:

 ## Command palette